-I was born in Nashville, Tenn., but I have lived in a number of places.
-In 1937, I moved to Baltimore, Md. where I attended junior high and high school.
+I was born in Nashville, Tennessee, but I lived in a number of places.
+In 1937, I moved to Baltimore, where I attended junior high and high school.
 I lived there for five years before leaving for college (it was my longest home before college).
-Since 1955 I have lived in the Washington, DC area.
+After 1955, I lived in the Washington, DC, area.

-If you enjoy puzzles, science or engineering may be the field for you, because scientific research and engineering is a continuous series of solving puzzles.
+If you enjoy puzzles, science or engineering may be the field for you.
+Scientific research and engineering is a continuous series of solving puzzles.
 It is also a continuous process of learning new things, whether you discover them or study the work of others.

 How did you end up working in the space program?